Battle of Fariskur (1250): Historical consequence

 The Seventh Crusade met its end at Fariskur in 1250, marking a historical turning point for all the regional parties existing at that time.
 Egypt defeated Louis's crusade and proved to be Islam's citadel and arsenal.
-The Seventh Crusade was the last major offensive undertaken by the crusaders against Egypt.
-The crusaders never could recover Jerusalem and the kings of Europe, except Louis IX, began to lose their interest in launching new crusades.
+The Seventh Crusade was the last major offensive undertaken by the Crusaders against Egypt.
+The Crusaders never again recovered Jerusalem and the kings of Europe, except Louis IX, began to lose their interest in launching new crusades.
 But shortly after the battle of Fariskur, the Ayyubid Sultan Turanshah was assassinated at Fariskur itself and the Mamluks, the same victorious champions of Al Mansurah, became the new rulers of Egypt.
 The power map of the southern and eastern Mediterranean basin became divided among four main dominions: Mamluk Egypt, Ayyubid Syria, the Franks of Acre and Syrian Christian beach-heads and the Levantine Christian state of Cilician Armenia.
 While the Mamluks of Egypt and the Ayyubids of Syria turned into conflicting rivals, the Franks and the Cilician Armenians in addition to the Principality of Antioch were allied.
 The Mongols, who suddenly erupted out of the Eurasian Steppe, had their armies by 1241 riding westwards as far as the river Oder and the northeastern shore of the Adriatic and during the Battle of Fariskur they were penetrating deep into all adjoining regions.

 The pope sent emissaries to the Mongols.
 Ascelin of Lombardia receiving (left) and remitting (right) a letter to the Mongol general Baiju.

 The Western Christians and the Cilician Armenians always hoped to have a grand alliance with the Mongols against the Islamic World.
 The Cilician Armenians submitted themselves to Mongol suzerainty in 1247, and in 1254 their King Hetoum visited the Mongols' capital.
 In 1246, Pope Innocent IV, who fully supported the Seventh Crusade against Egypt, sent his Franciscan emissary Giovanni da Pian del Carpine to the Great Khan of the Mongols in Qaraqorum to seek an alliance against the Muslims.
 However, he received a disappointing answer from Güyük Khan who told him that he and the kings of Europe should submit to the Mongols.
 In 1253, after his defeat in Egypt, King Louis IX sent from Acre another emissary, the Franciscan friar William of Rubruck who accompanied him earlier in his Egyptian expedition, but the outcome of this trip was also not followed by effective action.